 and ensure quiet, safe and focused play.

-• Builds the foundation for STEM success
+• They build the foundation for science, technology, engineering and mathematics (STEM) success

-• Provides endless playtime
+• They provide endless playtime for all ages

 Smart Cube EduPack contains:

-• 30 Smart Cubes in different colours.
+• 30 Smart Cubes in different colours

 • 2 teacher cards which enclude game sequence

-and development areas.
+and development areas

-• 26 pupil cards with 52 challenges in 4 levels.
+• 26 pupil cards with 52 challenges in 4 levels

 • Produced in EU